SimalChaudhari/stripe-in-codeigniter/readme.rst

              return $subscription;

-Step 10 : Got to stripe account and check the customer & subscription menu from navigation bar  https://prnt.sc/shctvy, https://prnt.sc/shcuc1
+Step 10 : Go to stripe account and check the customer & subscription menu from navigation bar  https://prnt.sc/shctvy, https://prnt.sc/shcuc1

 This is stripe API documentation https://stripe.com/docs/api where you can check the code and parameter for particular API